ltskinner/machine-learning/books/linear_algebra_optimization_for_ml/DICTIONARY_2.md

   - have no solution bc a zero value on the left is equated with a non-zero value on the right
     - like zeros in RREF A but non zero in same row of b
     - *all zeros in A' need to be matched with zero entries in b' for the system to have a solution*
+  - inconsistent systems where neither the rows nor cols are linearly independent mean that neither A^T A or AA^T is invertible
+    - which, sees use in L (left-inverse) and R (right-inverse) definitions
 - `strictly positive` matrix
   - only positive and non-zero values
 - `positive semidefinite`